-The Sprint supports HM Treasury’s Biodiversity Working Group, which is currently updating its guidance for the assessment of all public sector spending to account for biodiversity.
+The Sprint supported HM Treasury’s Biodiversity Working Group, which is updating (as of 2023) its guidance for the assessment of all public sector spending to account for biodiversity.
 It will provide the first implementation of this new guidance into practice.

-This Sprint also follows close on the heels of, and supports the real-world implementation of, the Dasgupta Review into the Economics of Biodiversity, delivered to the Government in February 2021.
+This Sprint also followed close on the heels of, and supported the real-world implementation of, the Dasgupta Review into the Economics of Biodiversity, delivered to the Government in February 2021.